Traffic cONTROL training

 RIIWHS205D CONTROL TRAFFIC WITH A STOP/SLOW BAT

-Participants must have held a driver’s licence, foreign provisional or open driver license within the last 5 years
+It is a requirement of the course that all participants must have held a driver’s licence, foreign, provisional or open, within the last 5 years.

 - The Blue Card (issued before 1/07/09 or equivalent from another State) is also accepted.

-- Be mentally and physically fit to do the work.
+Participants must also be mentally and physically fit to work.

-GTS will provide the following PPE gear required for the 20-hour vocational training as required by TMR:
+GTS will also provide the following Personal Protective Equipment (PPE) required for the 20-hour vocational placement, as required by TMR:

 - Safety sunglasses

-Participants required to purchase the following additional PPE
+Participants are required to purchase the following additional PPE:

-- Work pants (with the mandatory fluoro stripes above and below the knee)
+- Protective work pants (with the mandatory fluoro stripes above and below the knee)

-GTS will provide training in accordance to TMR (Transport and Main Roads) Queensland guidelines and requirements by providing
+GTS will provide training in accordance to Transport and Main Roads (TMR) Queensland guidelines and requirements by providing:

-On completion of the Traffic Control training course the participants apply to Queensland Transport for their Traffic Control License for a new Industry Authority Card for a three-year license.
+Upon completion of the Traffic Control Training course, participants apply to Queensland Transport for their Traffic Control License for an Industry Authority Card which is valid for three (3) years.

 Upon receipt of their license; participants may gain employment in the traffic control industry.